-We record accounts receivable net of contractual discounts.
+We record accounts receivable net of estimated discounts and/or contractual allowances at the time that services are performed.
 We provide for accounts receivable that could become uncollectible in the future by establishing an allowance to reduce the carrying value of such receivables to their estimated net realizable value.
-We estimate this allowance based on the aging of our accounts receivable and our historical collection experience for each type of payer.
+We estimate this allowance based on the aging and composition of our accounts receivable and our historical collection experience for each type of payer.
 Receivables are charged off to the allowance account at the time they are deemed uncollectible.